 With very little (if any) spare capacity in organisations anymore, as we’ve streamlined our organisations down to the bare minimum of people needed to deliver what needs to be delivered, it is doubly difficult to maintain the balance in the living system that is your organisation.
 What once was done by ‘two’ is now done by ‘one’ – if that ‘one’ is missing, who picks up the work?

-Then throw in the mix of a hybrid working model, with some people working virtually and some in the office (rarely at the same time), and this means that more and more work pressures are not shared amongst the team (as they were), but rather fall on the individual.
+Then throw in the mix of a hybrid working model, with some people working virtually and some in the office using resources like protective screens for offices to protect from diseases and have privacy, and this means that more and more work pressures are not shared amongst the team (as they were), but rather fall on the individual.

 So how on earth do we tackle this?